Man Working Out Costs Using Calculator

 Cremation comes in at the second most expensive funeral option in the UK, with the average cost coming in at £3,980 for 2024 *.

 Cremation involves the process of reducing the body to ashes through intense heat.
-Unlike a traditional burial, cremation does not require a casket or burial plot, making it a more affordable option for many families.
+Unlike a traditional burial, cremation does not require a headstone or burial plot, making it a more affordable option for many families.
 However, additional costs may still apply for services such as urns, memorial ceremonies, or scattering of ashes.

 3. Direct cremation